Logo

 • Apr 23, 2011 — Final known message from the alias to core developers.

-• From then to now — Debate about who Satoshi is continues unabated.
+• From then to now — Ongoing debate about who Satoshi is continues.

 Satoshi Nakamoto’s Bitcoin Fortune and Net Worth